BOVIFOCR/bovifocr.github.io/index.md

 # BOVIFOCR
 Ocular Biometrics, Face Liveness and OCR in official documents

 This project has the main objective of improving Computer Vision algorithms for large-scale human face ocular biometric authentication and verification, face liveness detection and key information extraction in documents (in particular w.r.t. the Portuguese language).
+It is a partnership between [Universidade Federal do Paraná (UFPR)](https://www.ufpr.br/portalufpr/) and [Unico](https://unico.io/).

 ## Team
 - David Menotti Gomes (associate professor at UFPR, project supervisor)